-Generally, the average 2017 indicator parameter concentrations fall within the historical ranges at the background locations, with the following exceptions.
+Generally, the average 2018 indicator parameter concentrations fall within the historical ranges at the background locations, with the following exceptions.

-The 2017 average concentrations of sodium and chloride at monitor 5-96 continue to show significant road salt impacts.
-The sodium and chloride concentrations at 5-96 have shown a significant increase in recent years from less than 140 mg/L and 300 mg/L pre-2003, respectively, to about 430 mg/L and 645 mg/L in 2017.
+The 2018 average concentrations of sodium and chloride at background monitor 5-96 continue to show significant road salt impacts.
+The sodium and chloride concentrations at 5-96 were ranged from about 405 mg/L to 570 mg/L. Prior to 2003, concentration ranged from less than 140 mg/L and 300 mg/L respectively.
 The effects are found to generally be seasonal with the dry weather (June) sampling period usually showing higher sodium and chloride concentrations as compared to the wet weather sampling periods.
 As well, there have been historical road salt effects observed at location 6a-96 and 8-96.
 Sodium and chloride at monitor 5-96 are above the ODWS.
 Sodium and chloride are elevated (but within ODWS) at monitor 6a-96.
 The elevated sodium and chloride concentrations at monitors 5-96 and 6a-96 are due to road salt impacts.
+Magnesium and potassium have been showing a decreasing trend.
+Pre-2006 magnesium and potassium concentrations were about 31.3 mg/L and 5.6 mg/L, decreasing to about 26.8 mg/L and 4.5 mg/L between 2006 and 2015, to 19.5 mg/L and 3.5 mg/L in 2018.